By Lawrence Lefcort

 The fallout from my recent trip to Palestine in August 2009 has been great.
 It continues to impact me in deeper and deeper ways.
 The more I learn about what’s really going on in the occupied Palestinian territories, and the more I see first hand the suffering of innocent Palestinians, the more I am forced to ask myself: What is being done in my name?

-Throughout my life I had complete faith in the integrity and vision of the Israeli government to do what was best for Israel, its citizens and for Jews in the Diaspora.
+Throughout my life, I had complete faith in the integrity and vision of the Israeli government to do what was best for Israel, its citizens and for Jews in the Diaspora.
 But now I am not so sure.
 Since my trip to Palestine, I have been asking myself how I could have been so blind to the suffering of so many innocent Palestinians?
 I knew about it, but I didn’t want to look at it.
 I justified away its existence.
 How is it that an entire population has been allowed to suffer for so many decades?
-Since my trip I have been thinking that everything I’ve ever learned about Palestinians was wrong.
+Since my trip, I have been thinking that everything I’ve ever learned about Palestine and Palestinians was wrong.

 I always cringed at the people who compared the situation in the occupied Palestinian territories to what happened in the Nazi camps in Europe.
 I could not and would not believe that the Israeli army (who considers itself the most “moral” army in the world) would ever act in such a way.
 As a Jew, to even consider that possibility, would shatter my whole image of what it means to be a Jew.
 It would destroy the very fabric of my existence: the faith I have in the humanitarian integrity of my fellow Jews.

 However, as I have learned through trips to the occupied Palestinian territories over the last three years, we have not acted at all like Jews.
 The systematic destruction of Palestinian homes and the displacement of thousands of innocent lives continue unabated.
-We are acting like aggressors in land that is not ours.
+We are acting like aggressors in a land that is not ours.

 I now understand why I did not want to look at this conflict for so many years.
 Why I turned away from it, shut it off.
 It was because I was afraid to face the reality of what is really going on.
 I was afraid to confront the hidden truth about the suffering of the majority of innocent Palestinians.
 Something that is grossly under reported in the world media.